-News-in-brief of Draycott-In-The-Moors in early March 2014
+News-in-brief from Draycott-In-The-Moors in mid April 2014

 (NB – There are also dozens of events in the area.
 Check out the Events page!)

 - – –

 The sad news is that there has been a death on the roads of Draycott.

 Around half-past eight on Monday morning (14th April), a car and a lorry were involved in a crash, and the young woman driving the car was seriously injured.
 She died later in hospital.

 The young lady, who was only 29 years old, has not been identified yet.

 The causes of the crash, which took place on the main Uttoxeter Road (near New Avenue), are being investigated.
 If you can help with any information, you can call 01785 234094 or 101 – quoting ‘incident 123 of April 14’.

 It looks like we can expect only to see more cars on that Uttoxeter Road stretch – because Wardle’s, which operates the frequent X50 buses that come through Draycott along that stretch, have announced that they are severely cutting the service back.